2014 RAM 1500 Expert Review:New Car Test Drive

 Everything on the Ram looks big, yet the truck takes up no more real estate than its competitors.
 The illusion comes from the shape and the most aggressive grille on the market.

-From the outside the Ram looks fairly clean and tidy but some of the badges can get big and gaudy; we asked if the Longhorn badge required door reinforcement and wonder how many further pounds could be shaved off.
-All the panels are the same as the previous generation (2009-2012).
-Re-shaped bumpers for 2013 are substantial yet more wind cheating, the grilles vary from simple dark colors of base trucks, through horizontal themed Sport, to chrome mesh on top-line trucks.
+From the outside the Ram looks fairly clean and tidy but some of the badges can get big and gaudy; we asked if the Longhorn badge required door reinforcement and wonder how many pounds could be saved removing them.
+Re-shaped bumpers (for 2013) are substantial yet more wind cheating, the grilles vary from simple dark colors of base trucks, through horizontal themed Sport, to chrome mesh on top-line trucks.
 Behind those grilles on some powertrains are shutters that automatically adjust the amount of air going through the coolers.

 Some side mirrors stand off from the door glass, the sides are fairly flat, and the tailgate spoiler and windshield are both rounded for improved aerodynamics.
 Seen from behind where the tires appear almost flush with the body panels, the truck looks quite trim.